marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

 Repair graph
 ------------
-The first step is to complete the graph so that it contains all atoms described by the reference :class:`Blocks <vermouth.molecule.Block>`, and that all atoms have the correct names.
+The first step is to complete the graph so that it contains all atoms described by the reference :ref:`data:Block`, and that all atoms have the correct names.
 These blocks are taken from the input force field based on residue names (taking any mutations and modifications into account).
 :class:`~vermouth.processors.repair_graph.RepairGraph` takes care of all this.

 To identify atoms in a residue we consider the largest common induced subgraph